 If you are a kid who is trying to figure out a place to hide a present from your parents or siblings, you have to think about places they wouldn’t normally check.
 You can hide them behind books on your shelf, in the back of your closet, or in an empty duffel bag or backpack.
 Don’t put anything in your dresser or hamper if your parents do your laundry!

 I think the smartest idea for nosy kids is to put presents in mislabeled boxes.
 It’s important that these boxes are with other boxes, or it will be too obvious.
 You can mark these boxes with something boring like 2000-2010 tax returns or old college textbooks.

 Where to Hide Christmas Presents

 Small Gifts are Perfectly Hidden in Socks

 For smaller presents, Mom or Dad’s underwear or sock drawer can make a grand hiding place.

-If the gifts are really tiny, like an MP3 player, a gift card, or jewelry, place the item right inside a sock.
+If the gifts are really tiny, like a gift card or jewelry, place the item right inside a sock.